Wildhoney/Switzerland/README.md

 })));
 ```

-> Note: We're using `setTimeout` to simulate a 250ms latency for an actual AJAX request.
+> Note: We're using `Promise.resolve` for asynchronicity to simulate a actual AJAX request.

 By wrapping our `fetch` function in the `once` middleware, we can be assured that `fetch` will be invoked only **once per instance** &ndash; thus if we had two `swiss-cheese` nodes in the DOM `fetch` would be invoked twice.
 It's important to understand the importance of `once` &ndash; without it we'd effectively be creating an infinite loop.